divio/aldryn-haystack/README.rst

     )
     HAYSTACK_ROUTERS = ['aldryn_search.router.LanguageRouter']

+Start the webserver and create a new CMS Page called ``search``.
+Then attach the "aldryn search" App Hook and publish the page.

 At the time of writing search is broken in aldryn-jobs and aldryn-people.
 Deactivate the respective indexes with the following settings: